 2. Nikki: I feel overwhelmed in my career all the time.
 I work in a very fast paced, intense environment.
 I am constantly being challenged and I love it!
 I am rarely bored at work.
 The main time when I am overwhelmed at work is when I have a patient scheduled for too short of an appointment.
 For example, when our front office coordinator accidently schedules a patient for 30 minutes and it takes me 60 minutes get all the necessary components of his visit accomplished.
 It is even worse if it happens back to back.
 With too little time, it is very easy to make mistakes, which is simply unacceptable as they can be catastrophic in this setting.
 We see some pretty severely injured patients with diagnoses that other clinics only read about in books.

 You need to be on top of your game at all times and when time is the limiting factor, it can be quite overwhelming.
-However, as I said, I enjoy the fast paced working environment.
-If fast paced is not for you, there are plenty of other, slower settings where you can work (i.e. a skilled nursing facility).
+However, as I said, I enjoy the fast-paced working environment.
+If fast-paced is not for you, there are plenty of other, slower settings where you can work (i.e. a skilled nursing facility).

 1. Marlene: I would encourage them to consider a career in occupational therapy.
 OT is a very rewarding profession.
 It gives you a purpose to wake up in the morning knowing that you are going to make a difference in someone’s lives.
-It also is a profession that gives you a lot of opportunity to be creative.
+It also is a profession that gives you a lot of opportunities to be creative.
 You will never have the same patient, therefore it is always a new and fun experience to get to know your patient and learn what they want to get out of their OT sessions.
 Once you get to know your patients it exciting to come up with treatment ideas that tie in their interest and their goals.

-It is a unique profession that gives you so much flexibility that is different day to day.
+It is a unique profession that gives you so much flexibility that is different day-to-day.
 You won’t regret your decision to become on OT!

-2. Nikki: A career in occupational therapy requires a lot of school.
+2. Nikki: A career in occupational therapy requires a lot of schooling.
 Make sure it is what you want prior to starting grad school or your associate’s degree.
 Shadow multiple, multiple clinics.
 Get a lot of different experiences to make sure you are 100 percent sure this is what you want before you go to school.
 You should also know that while you won’t become rich working in this field, you will be able to live comfortably and have a very rewarding career where there is a lot of job satisfaction.

 It is currently very easy to find employment in this career and it is unlikely that you will be required to relocate to another city.
-The schedule at your job can be very flexible and it is very easy to work part time (which is especially great as a working parent).
+The schedule at your job can be very flexible and it is very easy to work part-time (which is especially great as a working parent).

 Working as an occupational therapy assistant is a rewarding experience that lets you make a difference in the lives of your patients every day.
 Through St. Catherine’s online OTA program, you can earn your associate’s degree online and become a certified occupational therapy assistant in just 16 months.